By Kathryn Goater (neé Van Kuyk), Co-founder and Co-CEO, Media-Wize

 Be wary of jumping all over a competitor, an individual or a group of people in an opinion piece.
 Remember, if you attack them and later on you make a mistake, they’ll attack you back.
 Think carefully about the positioning.

 Writing thought leadership for media success is an art and one that more female business leaders should leverage.
 It’s probably unlike any other type of writing you’ve done, so it can be worthwhile getting expert help to hone in on the angle that will work – and to write it in the style a media outlet will accept.

-Media-Wize co-founder and PR Director, Kathryn Van Kuyk, is a multi-award winning PR professional with over 20 years of experience in writing thought leadership content.
+Media-Wize co-founder and PR Director, Kathryn Goater (neé Van Kuyk), is a multi-award winning PR professional with over 20 years of experience in writing thought leadership content.
 She has helped female leaders and companies secure publication in national daily papers and trade publications in almost every industry vertical.